 The City's investment policy contains no limitations on the amount that can be invested in any one issuer beyond that stipulated by the OCGA.
-At June 30, 2017 and 2016, there were no investments in any one issuer, related to the Department, that were over 5% (excluding U.S. government securities) by reporting unit.
+At June 30, 2018 and 2017, there were no investments in any one issuer, related to the Department, that were over 5% (excluding U.S. government securities) of total investments.